lukekyl/sinatra-plants-and-things/README.md

 Sinatra CMS Final
-Welcome to the XXX!
+Welcome to Plants & Things!

-Short Description

-To run the gem, you will first have to move into the correct directory (skireport): type "cd sinatra-cms-final"

-To install the gem bundle: type "bundle install"

-To then run the program: type "shotgun"

-Follow the prompt to enter the remote server and enjoy!
+An app to catalog and track your plant collection with notes of type, description and care.

 Installation
 For use in a Browser:

-To run the gem, you will first have to move into the correct directory (skireport): type "cd sinatra-cms-final"
+To run the gem, you will first have to cd into the app directory: type "cd sinatra-cms-final"

 To install the gem bundle: type "bundle install"

+To initialize the database: type "rake db:migrate"

+To start a local server to run the application in a browser: type "shotgun"

+Finally, option click on the server number in the console: example "http://127.0.0.1:9393/"

 Usage
-To then run the program: type "shotgun"

-Follow the prompt to enter the remote server and enjoy!
+Follow the in-browser prompts to create or log into an account.
+Then play around, adding, selecting, updating, and removing plants to your own plant collection.
+Add, edit or remove comments on your plants and others!
+Enjoy the app, and happy plant collecting!

+Note.
+To end the local session, back in your terminal you can close "shotgun" by typing: command + C

 Development
 After checking out the repo, run bin/setup to install dependencies.
 Then, run rake spec to run the tests.
 You can also run bin/console for an interactive prompt that will allow you to experiment.